-Words: 680
+Words: 682

-How you can earn money from your Facebook page?
+How can you earn money from your Facebook page?

 The popularity of Facebook as a social media platform is no more a secret to anyone.
-In fact, it is the most favored online platform for people to socialize, communicate, and staying in touch with family and friends.
+In fact, it is the most favored online platform for people to socialize, communicate, and stay in touch with family and friends.

-This well-liked social media platform has a global reach and empowers its users to post text, pictures, video/audio content on their wall.
-The happy news is Facebook offers pretty good opportunities to earn from various activities such as Facebook Marketing Campaign, Facebook Fan page earnings, and Facebook Marketplace.
-To learn more on how to make money from Facebook page read the following section till the end.
+This popular social media platform has a global reach and empowers its users to post text, pictures, and video/audio content on their wall.
+The happy news is Facebook offers pretty good opportunities to earn from various activities such as Facebook marketing campaigns, Facebook fanpage earnings, and Facebook marketplace.
+To learn more on how to make money from your Facebook page, read the following section till the end.

 How to Earn Money from Your Facebook Page?

-Considering you are well aware of working and usage of a Facebook fan page, let's directly jump over how you could earn money from it.
-Following check out the multiple options to make money, you can opt any of these as per your convenience and expertise.
+Considering you are well aware of the working and usage of a Facebook fan page, let's directly move on to learning how you could earn money from it.
+The following check out the multiple options to make money and you can opt for any of these as per your convenience and expertise.

-Earn by Selling Facebook Likes
+Earn by selling Facebook likes

 There is a mad race to get maximum likes on any Facebook fan page.
 People are so desperate to see a huge number of likes that they do not hesitate to pay even thousands of bucks.
-But for this, you should have experience in generating facebook likes.
+But for this, you should have experience in generating Facebook likes.
 There are various online free or paid tools available for the same.

-Publish Sponsored Post
+Publish sponsored posts

-If you have a good figure of Facebook likes and have a huge fan following you have a chance to earn by posting ads of other businesses or people on your fan page.
-Suppose you have a Fan page on "Wordpress Tutorials" and have millions of followers.
-The businesses/agencies selling "Wordpress Development" services could ask you to post Ad of their business on your page and in return, you can ask for a good amount of money.
+If you have a good figure of Facebook likes and have a huge fan following, you have a chance to earn by posting ads of other businesses or people on your fan page.
+Let’s suppose you have a fanpage on ‘Wordpress Tutorials’ and have millions of followers.
+The businesses/agencies selling ‘Wordpress Development’ services could ask you to post ads of their business on your page and in return, you can ask for a good amount of money.

-Post Content With Affiliate Marketing Links
+Post content With affiliate marketing links

-There are various sites which offer affiliate marketing program to sell their products on commission basis such as Amazon, Flipkart, VComission, MakeMyTrip and alike.
-This way affiliate marketing and social media marketing go hand in hand.
+There are various sites which offer affiliate marketing programs to sell their products on a commission basis such as Amazon, Flipkart, VComission, and MakeMyTrip.
+This way, affiliate marketing and social media marketing go hand in hand.
 Simply get yourself registered with any of these affiliate marketing programs.
-Post the product/services link on your fan page and earn commission on every sale.
+Post the product/services link on your fan page and earn commissions on every sale.

-Creating an offer on your Fan page
+Creating an offer on your fanpage

-If you have your business/brand fan page then this could be the best platform for announcing coupon, discount or sale scheme.
-There is an option in fan page to create offer; therein you can describe all the details and once to hit the Post, it will reach millions of your followers directly.
-People love something useful to them at cheap rates and that to be if they are getting messages while browsing their social media account.
+If you have your business/brand fan page, then this could be the best platform for announcing coupon, discount, or sale schemes.
+There is an option in a fan page to create an offer where you can describe all the details and once you submit the post, it will reach millions of your followers directly.
+People cherish something useful at nominal rates and espescially, if it involves working on their social media account.

-Become Influence Market
+Become an influential marketer

 This is almost like posting sponsored ads.
-You become a market influencer for any other business/agencies who approaches you.
-Unlike sponsored ads, market influencer is supposed to promote an ideology or brand instead of product or services.
-Having a huge followers count doesn't open doors for you to become a market influencer because posting something about any particular business and their vision could not get liked by all of your followers.
+You become a market influencer for any businesses/agencies who approach you.
+Unlike sponsored ads, market influencer is supposed to promote an ideology or brand instead of products or services.
+Having a huge number of followers, doesn't open doors for you to become a market influencer because posting something about any particular business and their vision may not be liked by all of your followers.

-Sell Your Fan Page
+Sell your fanpage